 Throughout the year, the MWPA offers workshops and seminars at locations across Maine, which includes two annual writing and craft retreats.
 We host professional marketing events, such as PITCH, one-on-one sessions with literary agents.
 In addition, the MWPA co-sponsors and facilitates literary events across the state, such as the Belfast Poetry Festival and the Bangor Book Festival.

 It was early June 1975 when seven Maine writers signed the incorporation papers that founded the MWPA: Agnes Bushell, Miriam Dyak, David Empfield, Bruce Holsapple, Peter Kilgore, Lee Sharkey, and Lynn Siefert.
 On the occasion of the MWPA’s 20th anniversary, co-founder Agnes Bushell (of Littoral Books) recounted the organization’s early years in a piece entitled “MWPA: Looking Back.”

 In October 2010, the MWPA received PEN New England’s prestigious Friend to Writers Award, which is given annually to just one individual and one organization.

 Thanks to the continued support of the University of the Southern Maine, the MWPA’s offices are housed within the Glickman Family Library on USM’s Portland Campus.

 Joshua Bodwell, Executive Director

-Stephen Abbott is the assistant director of the Maine Writers & Publishers Alliance and editor of Find Maine Writers.
+Stephen Abbott handles special project for the Maine Writers & Publishers Alliance, including Find Maine Writers.
 Stephen has worked as a writer, magazine editor, speaker, and communications professional for more than a decade.
-He is also the director of communications for the Great Schools Partnership and the New England Secondary School Consortium, and the editor of the Glossary of Education Reform.
+He also works in communications and education reform, and is the editor of the Glossary of Education Reform.

-Photographs: Curt Richter (Bodwell); Michael Bowker (Abbott); Joshua Bodwell (Perry)
+Photographs: Curt Richter (Bodwell); Molly Haley (Fay-LeBlanc); Michael Bowker (Abbott)